En tête technical corner

 - Routing based on a registrar database or static route file, with forking

-- Interconnected with push notifications systems for reliably notifying mobile apps of incoming calls or messages
+- Interconnected with push notifications systems for reliably notifying mobile apps of incoming calls or messages (includingsupport of RFC8599 for the transmission of the push notification information through REGISTER requests, where we leverage to adapt to iOS 13 new push notification constraints)

 - « Store and forward" logic for SIP MESSAGE (IM) so that text messages can be delivered when the recipient connects to the network